My Secret History: Bush Baby [1968]

 Andy arrives in London to visit his writer friend S. Prasad (resembling V.S.
 Naipaul in description) for a Christmas vacation away from his job as acting director at the Adult Studies Institute in Kampala, Uganda.
 Andy met Prasad during Prasad's travels in Africa.
 While at Prasad's house, Andy receives a letter written in Italian from a female friend in Accra and decides to stop by before returning to Uganda.
 During a trip to Prasad's publisher, while Prasad is detained for paperwork, Andy encounters a blonde woman named Rosamond who he convinces to meet later for a drink.
 Although making plans to visit museums, Andy and Rosamond mostly spend their nights at her place, with Andy returning in the early morning to Prasad's house while Prasad lounges restlessly in his office from insomnia.
 During the day, Prasad and Andy take walks, experience a séance, and tour museums.
 Prasad's wife Sarah fusses over them before they go out.
 After Andy suggests the idea of marriage to Rosamond, they visit her family on Christmas day.
 After her family criticizes Andy's quiet behavior and what they perceive to be American attacks on the British legacy in Africa in their oblique English way, Rosamond apologizes for her family's behavior.
-Later, with Sarah looking on, Prasad advises Andy not to pay attention to those people, that they are only a danger to themselves, and to not to see Rosamond again.
+Later, with Sarah looking on, Prasad advises Andy not to pay attention to those people, that they are only a danger to themselves, and not to see Rosamond again.
 Andy does not see Rosamond again.
 Prasad encourages Andy in his writing career.

 Andy arrives in what he describes as a crumbling Accra and visits Francesca.
 Francesca is an independent Sicilian woman who moved to Britain to learn English, and then moved to Boston where she initially met Andy on a bus.
 Francesca more recently moved to Accra to teach English after learning that Andy was in Africa.
 They are searching for beer for the New Year, but cannot find any in the city.
 In order to pay for his Christmas vacation, Andy requires information to write an article for U.S. media.
 Francesca agrees to help Andy.
 Francesca and Andy resume sexual relations while he is in Ghana.
 Francesca arranges an interview with a man named Kofi who works for the Ministry of Works.
 Kofi, always smiling, tells Andy that it is all bribery and corruption in Ghana.
 Kofi offers to arrange an interview with top ministry officials.
 Prior to leaving, out of a crate of beer, Kofi hands Andy two bottles to leave with over Francesca's objection.
 Andy and Francesca drive out to Kumasi and Andy tells Francesca that he loves her.
 They make love in a hotel.
 Andy feels the familiar itch of gonorrhea and discovers that Francesca received it from Kofi.